Tashkurgan

+Tashkurgan was a significant stop on the Silk Road, with roads leading to major centers of trade such as Kashgar.
+It also served as the capital of a number of ancient and pre-modern kingdoms.

+Etymology

+The town is named after a stone fortress to its north; Tashkurgan accordingly means "stone fortress" in the Turkic languages.
+The official English spelling (per the Chinese government) of the name is Taxkorgan, while Tashkorgan appears occasionally in literature.
+The historical Chinese name for the town was Shitoucheng (石頭城), which literally means "stone city" in the context of a fortified city.
+The town was also historically known as Sarikol (ساریق قول, or ساریقول), after the Sarikol Range.
+The modern Uyghur name of the town is Tashqorghan (تاشقورغان).

 History

-Pre-1900s
+Ancient and pre-modern history

 Tashkurgan has a long history as a stop on the Silk Road.
-Major caravan routes converged here leading to Kashgar in the north, Yecheng to the east, Badakhshan and Wakhan to the west, and Chitral and Hunza to the southwest (modern Khyber Pakhtunkhwa and Gilgit-Baltistan, Pakistan).
+Major caravan routes converged here leading to Kashgar in the north, Kargilik to the east, Badakhshan and Wakhan to the west, and Chitral and Hunza to the southwest (present-day Khyber Pakhtunkhwa and Gilgit-Baltistan, Pakistan).

-About 2000 years ago, during the Han dynasty, Tashkurgan was the main centre of the Kingdom of Puli (蒲犁) mentioned in the Book of Han and the Book of the Later Han.
+About 2,000 years ago, during the Han dynasty, Tashkurgan was the main centre of the Kingdom of Puli (蒲犁) mentioned in the Book of Han and the Book of the Later Han.
 Later it became known as Varshadeh.
 Mentions in the Weilüe of the Kingdom of Manli (滿犁) probably also refer to Tashkurgan.

 Some scholars believe that Tashkurgan is the "Stone Tower" mentioned by Ptolemy in his famous treatise Geography, which is said to have marked the midway point between Europe and China on the old Silk Road.
 Other scholars, however, disagree with this identification, though it remains one of the four most probable sites for the Stone Tower.

 Centuries later Tashkurgan became the capital of the Sarikol Kingdom located in the Pamir Mountains, and later of Qiepantuo (謁盤陀) under the Persian Empire.
-At the northeast corner of the town is a huge fortress known as the Tashkurgan Fort (Stone Fort; Stone Tower) dating from the Yuan dynasty (1279–1368 CE) and the subject of many colourful local legends.
+At the northeast corner of the town is a huge fortress known as the Tashkurgan Fort dating from the Yuan dynasty (1279–1368 CE) and the subject of many colourful local legends.
 A ruined fire temple is near the fortress.